The Spine

 Frequently asked questions

-How do I know if my back pain is from a disc or a muscle?
+How can you tell if back pain is a disc problem or muscle tension?

 Related reading